Meet Our Instrumental Tutors

 Mrs Manovski is an internationally recognised songwriter and singer with extensive touring, recording and teaching experience.
 Her lessons are tailored to each student’s goals, from beginners to advanced performers.
 She specialises in contemporary performance, songwriting and music theory, and brings global industry experience to her teaching practice.

-Miss T Kelly – Voice and Songwriting
+Miss T Kelly – Teacher of Voice and Songwriting

 - BA (Hons) in Music Performance and The Industry - Trinity Laban Conservatoire of Music and Dance.